 Nighttime at Oldsmobile Hill

 Night Time Olds– This is the party place when the sun goes down.
 Most of the night till the early morning hours people will file in for night life seen.
 This is when the hill lights up with all the lighted whips and light bars everyone can see all the action.
 During the colder nights people will gather make a fire to watch people racing up the hill and jumping down the hill while enjoying the night.
-Please Pick up all your trash at the end of the night do not leave Cans all over the place.
+Please Pick up all your trash at the end of the night do not leave cans all over the place.

 Similar Posts